-- Water (accounts for up to 90 percent of beer’s content)
+- Water (H2O accounts for up to 90 percent of beer’s content)

-- Barley (this is the preferred grain for beer but there are also other types)
+- Barley (this is the recommended grain for beer but there are also other types)

-- Hops (directly influences the flavor and aroma of the beer)
+- Hops (this influences the flavor and aroma of the beer)

-- Yeast (based on style-specific strains, its core purpose in beer is to make alcohol)
+- Yeast (fundamental in the fermentation process, its core purpose in beer is to make alcohol)

 We’ll walk you through the importance of each of these in further detail now.